-33, Of these three divisions of education Schoolschool-teaching comes first in order of time; is the for a child's abilities must first be developed and trained, otherwise he is incapable of gaining knowledge in the practical matters of life.
+33. Of these three divisions of education school-teaching comes first in order of time; for a child's abilities must first be developed and trained, otherwise he is incapable of gaining knowledge in the practical matters of life.
 Discretion is the faculty of using our abilities aright.

-teaching earliest. moral training the last, in order of time
+School-teaching is the earliest, moral training the last, in order of time